Two Babies With Leukemia Cured Using Breakthrough Treatment Involving Genetically Modified Cells

 The first infant did have one bad immune reaction to the white blood cells after two months, but it was immediately alleviated by injecting steroids and performing bone marrow transplantation.
 Bone marrow transplantation was administered to flush out edited cells from the infants’ bodies.

-Fox 13 reports that a bone marrow registration drive had been staged in Lehi to help the two girls afflicted with leukemia.
+Fox 13 reported that a bone marrow registration drive had been staged in Lehi to help the two girls afflicted with leukemia.
 The girls’ families launched the registration drive to sign up donors and raise awareness of the need for bone marrow donors.

-According to DKMS,70% of patients with a blood-related illness need donors from outside their family to acquire bone marrows that can save their lives.
+According to DKMS,70 percent of patients with a blood-related illness need donors from outside their family to acquire bone marrows that can save their lives.

 A bone marrow transplant can save the life of someone battling leukemia or another blood cancer. #swab2save https://t.co/nTLkqBaDGf pic.twitter.com/i6khxhGK7k